 In recent years, the Complex Frauds & Cybercrime Unit has pursued a wide range of significant fraud cases.
 For example:

 - Lawyer Convicted for Laundering $400 Million of Proceeds from Cryptocurrency Fraud Scheme: In November 2019, Mark Scott, a former equity partner at international law firm Locke Lord LLP, was convicted following trial for his role in laundering hundreds of millions of dollars of fraud proceeds on behalf of the leadership of OneCoin, a fake cryptocurrency.
 Through a fraudulent multi-level marketing scheme, the OneCoin fraud scheme stole over 3.5 billion Euros from victims, which Scott laundered through shell investment vehicles he created for that purpose.
-Scott is awaiting sentencing, and charges remain pending against Ruja Igantova and Sebastian Greenwood, the co-founders of OneCoin, as well as other co-conspirators.
+Scott is awaiting sentencing, and charges remain pending against Ruja Igantova and Sebastian Greenwood, the co-founders of OneCoin, as well as against other co-conspirators.

 - Five Manhattan Doctors Prosecuted for Accepting Bribes and Kickbacks from Pharmaceutical Company: In March 2018, the unit charged five doctors for their role in accepting bribes from Insys Therapeutics in exchange for prescribing Subsys, a powerful fentanyl-based spray.
 Insys secured millions of dollars’ worth of prescriptions by providing kickbacks in the form of fees for sham educational programs.
 Many of the programs led by the speakers and paid for by Insys were predominantly social affairs where no educational presentation about Subsys occurred.
 Attendance sign-in sheets for the programs were frequently forged by adding the names and signatures of health care practitioners who had not actually been present.
 All five doctors have been convicted and are awaiting sentencing, including Gordon Freedman, who was convicted in December 2019, following trial.

 - Dismantling of Billion Dollar Illegal Pay Day Lending Scheme: In October 2017, Scott Tucker and Timothy Muir were convicted for their role sin operating a $3.5 billion payday lending enterprise, which exploited over 4.5 million financially struggling Americans.
 Tucker and Muir systematically evaded states laws in order to charge illegal interest rates as high as 1000 percent on loans, and attempted to conceal their operations behind various Native American tribes.
-Tucker, the CEO of the enterprise, was sentenced to more than 16 years in prison, and Muir, an attorney, was sentenced to 84 months in prison, for their respective roles in the scheme.
+Tucker, the CEO of the enterprise, was sentenced to more than 16 years in prison, and Muir, an attorney, was sentenced to seven years in prison, for their respective roles in the scheme.